awslabs/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

 ## Videogame Sales with the CLI and Console

-In this module, we'll work our way through an example Jupyter notebook that demonstrates how to use a built-in algorithm in SageMaker.
+In this module, we'll work our way through an example that demonstrates how to use a built-in algorithm in SageMaker.
 More specifically, we'll use Amazon SageMaker's version of XGBoost, a popular and efficient open-source implementation of the gradient boosted trees algorithm.

-Gradient boosting is a supervised learning algorithm that attempts to predict a target variable by combining the estimates of a set of simpler, weaker models.
+A gradient boosted trees algorithm attempts to predict a target variable by combining the estimates of a set of simpler, weaker models.
 XGBoost has done remarkably well in machine learning competitions because it robustly handles a wide variety of data types, relationships, and distributions.
 It often is a useful, go-to algorithm in working with structured data, such as data that might be found in relational databases and flat files.

 This module also shows how to use Amazon SageMaker's built-in algorithms via hosted Jupyter notebooks, the AWS CLI, and the Amazon SageMaker console.
 To proceed, follow these steps: